TritonDataCenter/Rbunyan/README.md

-bunyan
+Rbunyan
 =========

-Joyent bunyan style JSON error logging for R
-See the mantaRSDK for use with RCURL.
+Joyent Rbunyan, Bunyan style JSON error logging for R See the mantaRSDK for use with RCURL.
-For more about Bunyan and Node.js see https://github.com/trentm/node-bunyan and http://blog.nodejs.org/2012/03/28/service-logging-in-json-with-bunyan/ GitHub home - www.github.com/cwvhogue/bunyan
+For more about Bunyan and Node.js see https://github.com/trentm/node-bunyan and http://blog.nodejs.org/2012/03/28/service-logging-in-json-with-bunyan/ GitHub home - github.com/joyent/Rbunyan

 Initial Release